aTonyXiao/Spendwiser/README.md

 ## Mobile App

-Developed in React Native, the mobile application can be deployed on iOS and Android so users can manage their credit card usage with ease.
+Developed in React Native and expo, the mobile application can be deployed on iOS and Android so users can manage their credit card usage with ease.
+For more info, please view our user guide.

 ## Containerized Server